Hands on Kirkwood Projects 2013

 Donation Distribution – Volunteers will sort through all items collected from the Neighborhood Donation Pick-up team and place in boxes for delivery to the appropriate Resource Centers.
 Volunteers: (Goal: 20).
 Will be able to sit and sort.

-Senior Center Bound (Children Pre-K to 5th grade) – Children from pre-K to 5th grade children will take a trip to a local nursing homes / senior centers to hand out goodie bags previously assembled that include personal hygiene products and hand-made pictures from the children.
+Nursing Home Bound (Children Pre-K to 3rd grade) – Children from pre-K to 3rd grade children will participate in a “reverse Halloween” at local nursing homes / senior centers to hand out goodie bags previously assembled that include personal hygiene products and hand-made pictures from the children.
 Children will also provide a musical performance for the residents.
 Volunteers: (Goal: 60 – includes both the kids and chaperones).
 Must be able to walk and supervise children.
 Drivers also needed.

 Kirkwood Park Honeysuckle Removal – Volunteers will be go to Kirkwood Park and help cut down overgrown honeysuckle from the park.
 Volunteers: (Goal: 20).
 Must be willing to get dirty and be on your feet.